Sudo1999/Sudo1999/README.md

 Hi there 👋

-I started developing in C# (.NET), then in Java (Spring Boot) and Angular, and I am now a connector developer.
+I started development in C# (.NET), then in Java (Spring Boot) and Angular, and I'm now back to C# .NET as a connector developer.

 </div>